mbaluev/react-nextjs-core/README.md

 ## Using Docker

 1. [Install Docker](https://docs.docker.com/get-docker/) on your machine
-2. Build your container: `docker build -t t1-v2-shop-ssr .`
+2. Build your container: `docker build -t react-nextjs-core .`
-3. Run your container: `docker run -p 80:3001 t1-v2-shop-ssr`
+3. Run your container: `docker run -p 80:3001 react-nextjs-core`

 You can view your images created with `docker images`